inside.ewu.edu

 Notes: must be taken in student's last, or next to last, term.
 Students should have completed at least 6 courses in the program before taking this class, including HIST 501, HIST 512, HIST 532, and HIST 542.

-This capstone course helps students build a professional portfolio and reinforce vital skills they will use throughout their careers.
+This capstone course helps in building a professional portfolio and reinforces vital skills used throughout a career.
 Students polish work they have done in previous courses to make it publishable.
-Students also learn how to craft a curriculum vita and how to find and apply for jobs in historical fields.
+Covers crafting a curriculum vita and how to find and apply for jobs in historical fields.